ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 **Steps:**
 1. Enter valid data in all required fields
-2. Enter "carlostest@.com" in the email field
+2. Enter "carlostest@example."  in the email field
 3. Click Submit button

 **Expected Result:**